ededejr/ms/README.md

-# parsetime
+# Parse Time Descriptor

-A small util library to convert a time string into MS from now
+A util library for parsing milliseconds from a time descriptor (i.e "2hrs 30mins").